1925 – 6th April – Kenilworth Urban District Council – Election

 St Augustines Church wanted a piece of the fields

-Mystery Of the Old Air Raid Shelter
+Mystery Of The Old Air Raid Shelter

 View from the road 2023 (now part of the allotment)